markteehan/kafka-heartbeat-pulse/kafka-heartbeat-pulse/README.md

 The heartbeat cycles are executed by scripts/pulse.sh in ten second cycles (configurable).

 **InfluxDB**
 Produce response times are stored in InfluxDB, pushed using a REST call to minimize dependancies.
+InfluxDB data resides in "data" (.git ignored)

 **Telegraf**
 The docker-compose contains a container for Telegraf (and there is a directory which is mounted with telegraf scrape configs for Kafka services) however this is not implemented as the focus is heartbeat cycles; not monitoring.

 **Grafana**
 There are three layers of charts in Grafana: a single numeric metric for the produce ms/broker, a numeric metric for the number of heartbeats per broker (both for the prior 5 minute window) and produce ms/broker on a multi-series line chart, where each line depicts the broker response time for each heartbeat cycle.
 Metrics are polled from InfluxDB with thresholds to depict degraded (including dead) results in red.
+Grafana data resides in "data" (.git ignored)

 **Replica Placement**
 scripts/create.sh creates the heartbeat topic with three replicas (to avoid alarming monitoring products), using replica-placement to ensure that the leader for partition-1 is on broker-1; leader for partition-2 is on broker-2 etc.